 Item Status 1 Implement USDA RBEG application for business assistance staff in Clarksburg and other agricultural districts.
-Awarded & Underway.
-Complete in 2010.
+Awarded, consultant to be recruited late 2008.
 2 Become a strong voice on the Workforce Investment Board to help better link businesses with services and education.
-ED Manager is member of WIB Board & Executive Committee 3 Participate in LEEDS (Linking Education and Economic Development) and support their policy and forecasting goals.
+ED Manager is member of WIB Board to fill economic development slot.
+3 Participate in LEEDS (Linking Education and Economic Development) and support their policy and forecasting goals.
 Quarterly conference participation ongoing.
 4 Support the continued operation of existing mining activities within the county as well as new mining in appropriate areas, subject to each operator meeting all applicable safety and environmental laws and regulations.
-Ongoing.
-5 Join the regional Metro Pulse business retention and expansion program, and use it to track business assistance and monitor business trends.
+Ongoing 5 Join the regional Metro Pulse business retention and expansion program, and use it to track business assistance and monitor business trends.
 Joined in 2007, maintaining membership.
-6 Reactivate the county's CDBG-funded Revolving loan program Not Complete.
-Other available loan programs are less rigorous.
-7 Develop a micro-lending program for small business assistance in Yolo County.
+6 Reactivate the county's CDBG-funded Revolving loan program Reactivation of CDBG business loan program is planned for 2009 7 Develop a micro-lending program for small business assistance in Yolo County.
 Apply for CDBG grant to fund the program.
-Sierra Economic Development Corporation offers an appropriate set of loans including micro-loans for farmers.
-8 Collaborate with other economic development entities to leverage scarce economic development and capital resources.
+Apply in 2009 or when back in CDBG program 8 Collaborate with other economic development entities to leverage scarce economic development and capital resources.
 Ongoing.
-Cities and County have a joint business retention/rapid response program.
+Periodic meetings of county and city economic development managers are occurring.
 9 Attract and retain a balance of businesses that provide a full range of quality career choices, serving entry-level as well as highly trained workers.
 Ongoing.
-10 Encourage Yolo County residents and employees to live and work in the community Ongoing.
+10 Encourage Yolo County residents and employees to live and work in the community Ongoing

-11 Support non-profit business and merchant associations with the goals of promoting a strong business base, encouraging joint marketing, and improving the County's business climate.
+Item Status 11 Support non-profit business and merchant associations with the goals of promoting a strong business base, encouraging joint marketing, and improving the County's business climate.
 These business and merchant associations may include but not be limited to the Sacramento Area Commerce and Trade Organization (SACTO), Sacramento Area Regional Technology Alliance (SARTA), Sacramento Area Council of Governments (SACOG), the Sacramento Metropolitan Chamber of Commerce, the Yolo County Visitors Bureau (YCVB), Capay Valley Vision, Capay Valley Grown, and various Chambers of Commerce.
-Ongoing.
-12 Collaborate with local non-profit, business and merchant associations to promote and advertise local programs and events.
+Ongoing 12 Collaborate with local non-profit, business and merchant associations to promote and advertise local programs and events.
 Can implement if funding for support becomes viable.
-13 Facilitate catalyst projects by bringing together key organizations to expand vocational and technical programs in secondary schools Through the WIB.
-14 Promote and expand business activities that support schools, such as school partnerships, student internships, faculty internships, and job shadowing.
-Through the WIB.
-15 Foster an on-going connection with existing industries to retain businesses by effectively responding to concerns.
-RBEG small business consultant conducting systematic outreach.
+13 Facilitate catalyst projects by bringing together key organizations to expand vocational and technical programs in secondary schools Through the WIB 14 Promote and expand business activities that support schools, such as school partnerships, student internships, faculty internships, and job shadowing.
+Through the WIB 15 Foster an on-going connection with existing industries to retain businesses by effectively responding to concerns.
+RBEG small business consultant will start systematic outreach.
 16 Work with the Employment Training Panel (ETP) to enhance training for employees of small businesses and seasonal workers.
 Collaborative relations established.